Printing Claims & Alignment

 Aligning printed claims is an important task to ensure your claims get processed by your credentialed insurance company without delay!
 Get paid quicker with our billing experts.

-While most are able to print without any adjustments, some printers may need some alignment adjustments due to various margins and inconsistent spacing .
-As all us of are painfully aware, printers can be unpredictable!
+While most are able to print without any adjustments, some printers may need some alignment adjustments due to various margins and inconsistent spacing.
+As we are all painfully aware, printers can be unpredictable!
 This article reviews making those adjustments.

 In this Article: